jtgraham38/JGStripeForm/README.md

 ```

 This form will contain the card payment input, and submit the billing details to the server, where the payment can be processed.

+** NOTE: if you use this script in tandem with either JG Honeypot Form or JG Ajax Form, I highly recommend using this script to initialize all event listeners: https://github.com/jtgraham38/JGJS_Synchronizer **